ivanrad10/DeGarden-Firmware-Moisture/README.md

 ## Highlights

-- **Low Power**: Enters light sleep and wakes on GPIO interrupt from a flow sensor.
+- **Low Power**: Enters deep sleep and wakes at predefined time intervals.
-- **Accurate Measurement**: Timestamped event counting using RTC.
+- **Accurate Measurement**: Utilizes the ADC (Analog-to-Digital Converter) to capture precise raw readings from the moisture sensor.
 - **Modular Design**: Separate modules for communication, measurement, power, and utilities.
 - **Rust Embedded**: Uses `no_std`, `esp-hal`, and `esp-backtrace` for bare-metal reliability.

 ## Usage
-Flash firmware with `cargo run`.
+Build project with `DEVICE_ID="****" cargo build --release`, and run it with `espflash flash target/riscv32imc-unknown-none-elf/release/firmware --monitor`.
+This way you can build this firmware on server, and flash it locally on end-user machine with `espflash flash firmware --monitor`.